AlecBenzer/alecbenzer.github.com/_posts/2015-02-07-android-pattern-entropy.md

     * However, if 2 has already been visited in the pattern, it is now possible to go from 1 to 3 directly.
 So 2413 is a valid pattern, but 1324 is not.

-We can almost think of this as a graph: the nodes are the 9 positions, and there are edeges between any two nodes that you can move between.
+We can almost think of this as a graph: the nodes are the 9 positions, and there are edges between any two nodes that you can move between.
 It's easy enough to BFS through such a graph, but there's the caveat that new edges  can become available (ie, between 1 and 3) as you traverse the graph.
 This isn't too much of an issue though: we can dynamically modify our edge set as we